 From these successes came a slew of international deals, so now The Case of the Missing Boyfriend has been translated into Italian (L’ambigue vérità del cuoré) and The Photographer’s Wife into French (La femme du Photographe).

-Having finally obtained mainstream publishing contracts for The Case of the Missing Boyfriend, The French House and The Half-Life of Hannah, and having been thoroughly disappointed by the process, I returned to self publishing in 2014, a process I find to be far more profitable and above all much more fun than “mainstream” publishing.
+Having finally obtained mainstream publishing contracts for The Case of the Missing Boyfriend, The French House and The Half-Life of Hannah, and having been thoroughly disappointed by the experience, I returned to self publishing in 2014, a process I find to be far more profitable and above all much more fun than “mainstream” publishing.